 Within Block 12, we have licensed approximately 800 km of 2D line data on a spacing of some 11km by 40 km.
 The seismic data shows reasonable reflection continuity, although the line spacing in this area is much greater than in Block 5.
-The seven main seismic mapping horizons from the Block 5 region were correlated into Block 12 through the use of the regional tie lines and a number of prospects and leads have been identified.
+The seven seismic mapping horizons defined in the 2012 study of Block 5 were correlated into Block 12 through the use of the regional tie lines and a number of prospects and leads have been identified.
 Large robust closures exist within the Block associated with the main Ascension Transform Fault zone.
-Deeper synrift depositionary sequences may contain clastic reservoirs while Middle to Late Cretaceous late-synrift and post rift sag results in numerous interesting structured prospects.
+Middle to Late Cretaceous synrift and post rift sedimentation has resulted in numerous interesting structured prospects.
 Clastics in the Miocene may also provide exploration potential.
-Full investigation of the stratigraphic potential of the block (deepwater turbidite plays for example) requires further 2D seismic coverage.
+Full investigation of the stratigraphic potential of the block (deepwater turbidite plays for example) requires further 2D and/or 3D seismic coverage.